You may ask “Who is a Junior?”

 The Helen Pouch Memorial Fund is the National Junior Membership Committee’s official fundraising project.
-This fund is named in memory of Helen Pouch (1901-1919) who was the daughter of Mrs. William H. Pouch, the first national chairman of the Junior Membership Committee in 1937, and later President General, 1941-1944.
-The fund provides scholarships, medical aid, and general financial assistance to the Kate Duncan Smith DAR School in Alabama and four other approved schools.
+This fund is named in memory of Helen Pouch (1901-1919) who was the daughter of Mrs. William H. Pouch, the first national chairman of the Junior Membership Committee.
+The fund provides scholarships, medical aid, and general financial assistance to all seven of the DAR-sponsored schools across the country including the Kate Duncan Smith DAR School in Alabama, Hindman Settlement School in Kentucky, and Bacone College in Oklahoma.
+The fund annually supports the National Junior Project which provides monetary funds to a non-profit selected by the National Junior Committee and provides each state including Washington, D.C., two classroom grants.

 The Florida State Society enthusiastically supports Junior Membership by encouraging active participation within all levels of the organization.
 Florida Daughters are proud of our Juniors!